-- In case of refinancing operating projects, no dedicated tracking of funds will be conducted. - In the case of future project expenditures, the Bond's proceeds will be managed through a dedicated tracking process aiming to ensure traceability. - The Issuer has committed to allocating all proceeds to the Eligible Projects at settlement or within 24 months and has committed to using temporary placements for the balance of unallocated proceeds which do not include GHG intensive or controversial activities, in line with best market practices. - In case of project divestment, Iberdrola commits to use the net proceeds to finance and/or refinance other Eligible Projects which are compliant with the current Framework as soon as the divestment is effective. - Iberdrola is committed to performing an external audit of the already invested capital from the accounting records in order to check the correct use of proceeds.
+- In case of refinancing operating projects, no dedicated tracking of funds will be conducted. - In case of future project expenditures, the Bonds' proceeds will be managed through a dedicated tracking process aiming to ensure traceability. - The Issuer has committed to allocating all proceeds to the Eligible Projects at settlement or within 24 months and has committed to using temporary placements for the balance of unallocated proceeds which do not include GHG intensive or controversial activities, in line with best market practices. - In case of project divestment, Iberdrola commits to use the net proceeds to finance and/or refinance other Eligible Projects which are compliant with the current Framework as soon as the divestment is effective. - Iberdrola is committed to performing an external audit of the already invested capital from the accounting records in order to check the correct use of proceeds.

-- \Rightarrow The allocation period is 24 months or less. - ⇒ The Issuer has committed not to invest temporarily unallocated net proceeds in GHG intensive activities or controversial activities. - ⇒ The Issuer has provided information on the procedure that will be applied in case of project/asset divestment or postponement and it has committed to reallocate divested proceeds to projects that are compliant with the bond framework within 24 months or less.
+- $\Rightarrow\,\,$ The allocation period is 24 months or less. - ⇒ The Issuer has committed not to invest temporarily unallocated net proceeds in GHG intensive activities or controversial activities. - ⇒ The Issuer has provided information on the procedure that will be applied in case of project/asset divestment or postponement and it has committed to reallocate divested proceeds to projects that are compliant with the Framework within 24 months or less.

-Monitoring & Reporting
+Reporting

-Not Aligned Partially Aligned Aligned Best Practices publicly availabl • The Issuer has committed to report on the Use of Proceeds annually, until Bond maturity.
-The report will be publicly available until bond maturity.
-The report is externally verified, this verification will also be made publicly available. sustainable bene • The reporting will cover relevant information related to the allocation of Bond proceeds and to the expected sustainable benefits of the projects.
-The Issuer has also committed to report on material developments/issues/controversies related to the projects.

-• An external auditor will verify the tracking and allocation of funds to Eligible Projects until full allocation and in case of material changes.
-An external auditor will verify the indicators used to report on environmental benefits of the Eligible Projects until bond maturity.
+- The Issuer has committed to report on the Use of Proceeds on an annual basis, until full allocation and on a timely basis in case of material developments for the allocation reporting, and until Bond maturity for the impact reporting.
+The report will be publicly available on the Issuer's website. - The Issuer has committed to include in the reports relevant information related to the allocation of Bond proceeds and the expected sustainable benefits of the Eligible Projects.
+The Issuer has also committed to report on material developments and controversies related to the Eligible Projects. - The reporting methodology and assumptions used to report on environmental benefits of the Eligible Category will be publicly disclosed. - An external auditor will verify the tracking and allocation of funds to Eligible Projects until full allocation and in case of material changes.
+An external auditor will verify the reporting on the environmental benefits of Eligible Projects until bond maturity.